kevlar-dev/kevlar/README.rst

 .. figure:: docs/_static/morpheus-kevlar.jpg
    :alt: What if I told you we don't need alignments to find variants?

-   What if I told you we don't need alignments to find variants?

 Welcome to **kevlar**, software for variant discovery independent of a reference genome!

 Where can I find kevlar online?